Warden 1.0 Guardrails

-A HIPAA-aware privacy and governance layer for clinical AI workflows, designed to prohibit LLM exposure to patient-identifying data while keeping AI useful, auditable, and policy-aware.
+A privacy and governance layer for clinical AI workflows, designed to reduce model-facing PHI exposure while keeping answers useful and policy-aware.

 The Use Case